2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in the Southwest Region

 Read full report on Visual & Performing Arts at University of New Mexico - Main Campus

-University of Oklahoma Norman Campus came in at #14 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southwest Region ranking.
+University of Oklahoma Norman Campus ranked #14 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southwest Region list.
 University of Oklahoma is a fairly large public school located in the medium-sized suburb of Norman.

 Of the 188 students majoring in visual and performing arts at University of Oklahoma, 35% are male and 65% are female.

-Read full report on Visual & Performing Arts at University of Oklahoma Norman Campus
+Full Visual & Performing Arts at University of Oklahoma Norman Campus Report

-With a ranking of #15, Northern Arizona University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-NAU is a fairly large public school located in the small city of Flagstaff.
+Northern Arizona University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #15 on the list.
+NAU is a very large public school located in the city of Flagstaff.

 Of the 185 students majoring in visual and performing arts at NAU, 22% are male and 78% are female.

-Full Visual & Performing Arts at Northern Arizona University Report
+Read full report on Visual & Performing Arts at Northern Arizona University

-With a ranking of #16, Baylor University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Located in the midsize city of Waco, Baylor is a private not-for-profit college with a very large student population.
+Baylor University landed the #16 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Located in the medium-sized city of Waco, Baylor is a private not-for-profit college with a very large student population.

 Women make up 62% of the visual and performing arts majors at the school.